Qiyu8/Qiyu8/README.md

 ### Hi, I'm Qiyu8 👋
-I'm familiar with Java, JavaScript and C. For most of the time, I'm working with Java.
+I'm familiar with Java, Python, JS/NodeJS/TS/Vue/React and C. For most of the time, I'm working with Java/Python/C.

 I'm interested in all kinds of basic libraries, like multi-terminal transformation framework and Numerical Computation Framework.